Sundus-Jamaal/Sundus-Jamaal/README.md

 ---

-### 📊 **Selected Projects**:

-#### **KFC: HR BI Developer & Workflow Automation**
+## 📊 Overview of My Projects and Roles

+Throughout my career, I have successfully delivered a variety of data-driven projects that showcase my versatility in the field of business intelligence and data solutions.
+Here are some key projects:

-- Designed ETL workflows using SQL and Alteryx to process HR data for employees, improving accuracy.
+- **KFC**: As an HR BI Developer, I designed ETL workflows and created real-time dashboards using SQL and Alteryx, optimizing data processing and enhancing reporting accuracy.
-- Created real-time Tableau dashboards for API monitoring, cutting non-automated workloads.

-#### **Northern Rail: Project Delivery & Quality Monitoring**
-- Integrated SAP data with Tableau to enhance operational efficiency and cut manual work by 25 hours weekly.
+- **Northern Rail**: I integrated SAP data with Tableau to streamline project delivery, significantly reducing manual work and improving operational efficiency.
-- Implemented custom BI solutions, accelerating project delivery by 15%.

-#### **Inmarsat: Automation and Migration from Alteryx**
-- Migrated Alteryx workflows to Python, saving £75k annually and reducing workflow delays.
+- **Inmarsat**: My role involved migrating workflows from Alteryx to Python, resulting in substantial cost savings and improved processing speed.

-#### **Sheffield Hallam University: Server Optimization & Training**
-- Optimized Tableau Server, improving performance and enabling better dashboard management for over 100 users.

-#### **United Utilities: Water Consumption Analysis & Dashboard Development**
+- **Sheffield Hallam University**: I optimized Tableau Server performance and conducted training sessions, empowering users to manage their dashboards effectively and improve user experience.

-- Collaborated on a data model for analyzing water consumption, improving operational efficiency.
+- **United Utilities**: I collaborated on a data model to analyze water consumption patterns, leading to improved operational efficiency.

+These experiences have equipped me to take on various roles such as **Data Analyst**, **BI Developer**, **Data Engineer**, and **Solutions Consultant**.
+I leverage my skills in data analysis, visualization, and workflow automation to drive meaningful business insights and facilitate data-driven decision-making.

 ---